KirixenYT/Gogoanime/README.md

 ## Acknowledgements

-./API Folder is Modified Version of [riimuru/gogoanime-api](https://github.com/riimuru/gogoanime-api) according to the need of the website.
+[anime-api](https://github.com/kirixenyt/anime-api) The api used for the need of this website.

 ## Requirements
 --> Getting 404??
 Make Sure you pasted .htaccess file in your root dir